mjw324/cse216-group-project/README.md

 - Upvote button adds to vote counter
 - Downvote button subtracts from vote counter (votes > 1)
 - Downvote button does not subtract from vote counter for no votes
-- Comment button successfully
+- Comment button adds comment on idea
-- Edit Profile successfully
+- Edit profile buttons successfully change fields that were edited

 ### Admin:
 - Test that database was created correctly